 Where We Stand:

-The Academy of Managed Care Pharmacy (AMCP) encourages the use of generic drugs1 as safe, cost- effective alternatives to the equivalent brand-name products.2 Generic drugs are approved by the U.S. Food and Drug Administration (FDA).
+AMCP encourages the use of generic drugs1 as safe, cost- effective alternatives to the equivalent brand-name products.2 Generic drugs are approved by the U.S. Food and Drug Administration (FDA).
 When a generic drug is used, patients and health care professionals can expect to see a clinical result and safety profile equal to that of the brand-name drug.
 Generics are usually available at a significant cost-savings compared to the brand-name drug.
 At a time when health care expenditures are escalating at alarming rates, greater access to safe and effective generic drugs can aid in reducing prescription drug expenditures for patients and payers.

-In approving a generic drug, the FDA requires many rigorous tests and procedures to assure that the generic drug is interchangeable with its brand-name counterpart.
+In approving a generic drug, the FDA requires many rigorous tests and procedures to ensure that the generic drug is interchangeable with its brand-name counterpart.
 The FDA publishes a listing of approved generic drugs in the Approved Drug Products with Therapeutic Equivalence Evaluations, also known as the “Orange Book.”
 FDA- approved drugs with an AB rating3 may be substituted for the brand-name counterpart without the need for additional clinical tests or examinations.
-Practitioners and patients can also expect to achieve the same clinical results with a listed generic drug that would be obtained with the drug’s brand-name counterpart.3 Generic drugs are considered safe and appropriate alternatives, and can reduce costs without compromising quality of care.
+Practitioners and patients can also expect to achieve the same clinical results with a listed generic drug that would be obtained with the drug’s brand-name counterpart.
+Generic drugs are considered safe and appropriate alternatives, and can reduce costs without compromising quality of care.

 The Drug Price Competition and Patent Term Restoration Act of 1984 (the “Hatch-Waxman Act,” P.L.
 98-417) streamlined the process by which the FDA approved generic versions of brand-name drugs and in many cases expedited the arrival of generic drugs in the marketplace.

-However, certain provisions of the law are susceptible to strategies that can delay the entry of generic drugs into the marketplace for reasons other than safety and efficacy.
+Certain provisions of the law are susceptible to strategies that can delay the entry of generic drugs into the marketplace for reasons other than safety and efficacy.
 While AMCP realizes that appropriate incentives must be retained in order for brand-name manufacturers to recoup their investment in research and development of brand-name drugs, the use of strategies that can unnecessarily delay the entry of generic drugs into the marketplace for reasons other than safety and efficacy must be prohibited.
 AMCP supports efforts to prohibit patent settlement agreements between brand-name and generic manufacturers that result in the generic manufacturer delaying market entry of a generic drug, as well as authorized generics, which are intended to discourage generic competition.
 AMCP believes these strategies must be addressed in order to streamline the generic approval process and allow patients greater access to generic drugs.

 In addition to removing ambiguity in current patent law, Congress also needs to ensure that the FDA has access to adequate resources in order to review and process applications for generic drugs.
 The FDA is an agency that has been chronically underfunded for many years, and the lack of available funding has led to unnecessary delays in approval of generic drugs.
 AMCP believes that Congress must provide adequate funding to the FDA each budget year.